Urinetown

 Act One

-Lockstock and Little Sally appear seemingly out of nowhere; she asks Lockstock if Hope loves Bobby, and Lockstock confirms that she does - he's the hero...she has to love him.
+Lockstock and Little Sally appear, seemingly out of nowhere; she asks Lockstock if Hope loves Bobby, and Lockstock confirms that she does – he's the hero... she has to love him.
 Little Sally then asks about Urinetown.
-Lockstock still can't tell her but does slip and reveals there is actually no 'Urinetown.'
+Lockstock still can't tell her but does slip and reveals there is actually no "Urinetown."
 They just kill people.
 The two depart as the next scene begins.

-The next morning, new fee hikes are announced much to the anguish of the poor citizens.
+The next morning, new fee hikes are announced, much to the anguish of the poor citizens.
 Bobby arrives at work after a long night of thinking about what happened to his father.
 He wonders if the law is wrong.
 Penny tells Bobby to get his head out of the clouds.
 Bobby, however, dreams of a beautiful world where everyone is free.
-Despite Penny's protests, Bobby let's everyone, including his mother, into the urinal for free ("Look To The Sky").
+Despite Penny's protests, Bobby let's everyone, including his mother, into the urinal for free ("Look to the Sky").

 Back at the poorest, filthiest urinal in town, Little Sally asks Lockstock what is happening while Bobby lets the masses into the urinal.
-Lockstock informs her, and the audience, that it is the Act One finale where Cladwell arrives to snuff out the uprising!
+Lockstock informs her and the audience that it is the Act One finale, where Cladwell arrives to snuff out the uprising!
 During the hubbub, Bobby and Hope have a moment where they confront the lies and misconceptions.
 Cladwell then warns that Bobby's rush for freedom will have dangerous consequences, but Bobby doesn't care.
 In order to ensure their escape, the rebels kidnap Hope and run off ("Act 1 Finale").

 Act Two

 Inside the hideout, the rebels wonder what to do with their hostage, Hope.
-They want to take out all their anger and frustration on her and kill her ("Snuff That Girl").
-Bobby appears and reminds them that the purpose of their revolution was to ensure that no man or woman be denied their essential humanity due to the condition of their pocketbook ("Run, Freedom, Run").
+They want to take out all of their anger and frustration on her and kill her ("Snuff That Girl").
+Bobby appears and reminds them that the purpose of their revolution was to ensure that no man or woman could be denied their essential humanity due to the condition of their pocketbook ("Run, Freedom, Run").
 Penny then arrives.
 She tells Bobby that Cladwell wants his amenities up and working and is willing to discuss a solution.
 He agrees, much to the gang's skepticism.
-Hope is left with the rebels as collateral and Bobby and Penny leave for the meeting.
+Hope is left with the rebels as collateral, and Bobby and Penny leave for the meeting.
 Before he goes, he tells Hope to look for the answer to their problems in her heart.
-She tries ("Follow Your Heart - Reprise").
+She tries ("Follow Your Heart – Reprise").

 Casting